hezhizhen/caicloud-formatting/README.md

 hint: The 'pre-commit' hook was ignored because it's not set as executable.
 hint: You can disable this warning with `git config advice.ignoredHook false`
 ```

+NOTE: there is a file `install` in the root which will do the adding stuff automatically by simply running `bash install` in the root of your repository.

 ### (Optional) Configure git hooks path